-- 2.3 A map of the council's area is included at Appendix 5.
-The key provided identifies the urban/rural areas. - 2.4 Licensing authorities are required by the Gambling Act 2005 to publish a statement of the principles which they propose to apply when exercising their functions.
+- 2.1 In terms of area, Lancaster is the second largest district council in Lancashire, covering a total of 567 square kilometres.
+The boundaries extend to Westmorland and Furness in the North, North Yorkshire and Craven District in the East, and Wyre Borough in the South. - 2.2 There are two large urban centres of population, at Lancaster and Morecambe, and a smaller town, Carnforth, to the north, together with an extensive rural area.
+The district has an estimated total population of 142,200 (January 2025).
+An influx of tourists, to the seaside resort of Morecambe and to the historic city of Lancaster, increases this population further, especially during the summer months. - 2.3 A map of the council's area is included at Appendix 5. - 2.4 Licensing authorities are required by the Gambling Act 2005 to publish a statement of the principles which they propose to apply when exercising their functions.
 This statement must be published at least every three years.
 The statement must also be reviewed from "time to time" and any amended parts re-consulted upon.
 The statement must be then re-published. - 2.5 Lancaster City Council is consulting widely upon this statement before finalising and publishing it.
-A list of those persons consulted is included at Appendix 1. - 2.6 The Gambling Act requires that the following parties are consulted by Licensing Authorities: - The Chief Officer of Police; - One or more persons who appear to the authority to represent the interests of persons carrying on gambling businesses in the authority's area; - One or more persons who appear to the authority to represent the interests of persons who are likely to be affected by the exercise of the authority's functions under the Gambling Act 2005. - 2.7 Lancaster City Council's consultation took place between 21st December 2018 and 18th January 2019 and followed the HM Government Code of Practice on Consultation (published July 2008) which is available at: https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\da ta/file/100807/file47158.pdf - 2.8 The full list of comments made and the consideration by the council of those comments is available by request to the person named below. - 2.9 The policy was approved at a meeting of the Full Council on 30th January 2019.
-The revised policy statement was published on 11th February 2019 and the revised Statement of Gambling Licensing Policy comes into force on the 18th March 2019.
-Copies were made available at Council Offices and published on the Councils website. - 2.10 Should you have any queries regarding this policy statement please send them via e-mail or letter to the following contact: The Licensing Manager, Lancaster City Council, Morecambe Town Hall, Marine Road, Morecambe LA4 4AF
+A list of those persons consulted is included at Appendix 1. - 2.6 The Gambling Act requires that the following parties are consulted by Licensing Authorities: - The Chief Officer of Police. - One or more persons who appear to the authority to represent the interests of persons carrying on gambling businesses in the authority's area. - One or more persons who appear to the authority to represent the interests of persons who are likely to be affected by the exercise of the authority's functions under the Gambling Act 2005.

+- 2.7 Lancaster City Council's consultation took place between Friday 13th June and Friday 25th July 2025, copies were made available at Council Offices and published on the Councils website.
+The consultation considered the HM Government Code of Practice on Consultation (updated 19 March 2018) which is available at:

+https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/100807/file47158.pdf - 2.8 The full list of comments made and the consideration by the council of those comments is available by request to the Licensing Manager via the details set out below. - 2.9 The policy was approved at a meeting of the Full Council on XXXXXXXX.
+The revised policy statement was published on XXXXXXXXX and the revised Statement of Gambling Licensing Policy came into force on the XXXXXXXXXX. - 2.10 Should you have any queries regarding this policy statement please send them via e-mail or letter to the following contact: The Licensing Manager, Lancaster City Council, Morecambe Town Hall, Marine Road, Morecambe LA4 4AF

+E-mail: licensing@lancaster.gov.uk

+Tel: (01524) 582033

-E-mail: licensing@lancaster.gov.uk Tel: (01524) 582732 2.11 It should be noted that this policy statement will not override the right of any person to make an application, make representations about an application, or apply for a review of a licence, as each will be considered on its own merits and according to the statutory requirements of the Gambling Act 2005.
+2.11 It should be noted that this policy statement will not override the right of any person to make an application, make representations about an application, or apply for a review of a licence, as each will be considered on its own merits and according to the statutory requirements of the Gambling Act 2005.